rohitpatwa/leetcode/Readme.md

 -------------------------------------------------------REVISION 1---------------------------------------------------------------------------------
 383. Ransom Note : Create a counter on magazine str.
 Iterate over note str and keep subtracting from the counter.
 476. Number Complement : Find the next biggest power of 2.
 Return 2**power - num.
+560. Subarray Sum Equals K : Keep computing the cumsum and store it's no. of occurances in a dict.
+For each cumsum we get a k subarray if we've seen cumsum-k; result+= d.get[cumsum-k]
+402. Remove K Digits : Push nums in a stack.
+When a smaller number appears, keep poppig the prev num and then push the num provided k>0.
+Remove duplicate nums and remove leading 0s.

 ############################################################################# STM #############################################################################

-560. Subarray Sum Equals K : Keep computing the cumsum and also store it's no. of occurances in a dict.
-For each cumsum, add d[cumsum-k] to result.
-402. Remove K Digits : Push numbers in a stack.
-Whenever a smaller number appears, pop the previous num and push the smaller provided k>0.
-Remove duplicate nums and remove leading 0s.
 208. Implement Trie (Prefix Tree) : Use dictionary.
 Insert char as a key and it's next char as it's value.
 Mark end as a flag at the end of each word.
+986. Interval List Intersections : If x[0]<=y[1] and x[1]>=y[0], this means intersection. if x[1]<y[1], x++ else y++.